• Register Now for a Free Account!

 • Make sure your cellular phone and/or mobile devices are in "Airplane Mode" or off as soon as you set sail.
 You definitely don't want at sea roaming charges.
 Just receiving junk mail on your phone or device over the length of the cruise can end up costing you hundreds of dollars in data roaming charges, be careful!
 Check with your specific cellular carrier for their at sea roaming rates.
 Check with your cruise line for available data plans onboard.

-Ports / Shore Excursions
+Port / Shore Excursions

 • You should attempt to book all shore excursions prior to the cruise.
 The sooner the better as the most popular excursions tend to book up months ahead of time.

 • Weather, medical emergencies, mechanical issues, etc. can cause ports to be missed.
 If you miss a port and you booked the excursion through the cruise line you will get your money back.
-However, if you are booking an excursion independently (not through the cruise line) make sure to ask whether or not you get your deposit back if the ship misses that port.
+However, if you are booking an excursion independently (not through the cruise line) make sure to ask whether you get your deposit back if the ship misses that port.
 Almost all reputable companies will give you a full refund of any money you prepaid.

 Back